TBear79/rabbit-chatter/README.md

 #Release notes

+* 1.0.4 - Updated license type to MIT
 * 1.0.3 - Added throttling using [dont-collide](https://www.npmjs.com/package/dont-collide))
 * 1.0.2 - Quickfix for connection that is sometimes null when trying to close it
 * 1.0.1 - Added support for sending properties